WanjakeKibe/MYSPACE/README.md

 ## Overview

 The Parking Lot Booking System is a web application that allows users to book parking slots online.
 Users can sign up, log in, and reserve slots based on available locations.
-The system also supports managing bookings, including canceling reservations.
+The system also supports managing bookings.

 ## Features